Wax VS Polyurethane

 Wax Topcoat

-Wax is available in both oil-based and water-based versions, and it dries to a matte sheen that can be buffed or rubbed to achieve a shinier finish.
+Wax is a great choice for protecting and finishing furniture, as they provide a more durable finish than no topcoat.
+It is available in both oil based and waterbased versions, and it dries to a matte sheen that can be buffed or rubbed to create a shinier finish.

 different brands and types of wax stacked

-It also has the added benefit of deepening the color of painted or stained furniture.
+It also has the added benefit of deepening the color of painted or stained pieces.

-While wax may not be as durable as polyurethane, it is easy to apply and can provide some protection from wear and tear.
+While it may not be as durable as polyurethane, it is easy to apply and can provide some protection from wear and tear.
+Learn more about the pros and cons of wax for chalk paint here.

 Pros: